The Ultimate Guide to Finding the Perfect 3D Configurator

 Wikipedia defines Configurators as “Choice boards, design systems, toolkits, or co-design platforms that are responsible for guiding the user through the configuration process.”

-Based on BRIKL research, the word "configurator" is in fact the most common name.
+Based on BRIKL research, the word "configurator" is in fact the most commonly used name.
 Runners up are Configuration System and Product Customizer.
 Other favorites are Product Configurator, 3D Product Configurator, Product Configurator Software, Product Editor and Customization Software.
 At BRIKL, we also like to refer to it as "Design Studio" or "Design Room".

 2. What type of product configurators are there